nutanix-japan/secure23/docs/chapter2/chapter2.md

 8. Click Backup Keys.

-9. Enter `nutanix/4u` within both the **Password** and **Confirm Password** fields.
+9. Enter `nutanix default` within both the **Password** and **Confirm Password** fields.
 Click Backup Key.
 A download will begin for a .zip file containing your backup key, which allows you to recover the encryption key.
 Click Close.

 #### Encrypting With Storage Policies